 Tricuspid valve repair and tricuspid valve replacement

 Tricuspid valve repair and tricuspid valve replacement are surgeries to treat a damaged or diseased tricuspid valve.
 The tricuspid valve is one of four valves that control blood flow through the heart.
 It separates the upper and lower right chambers of the heart (right atrium and right ventricle).

-If the tricuspid valve isn't working correctly, it can interfere with the proper direction of blood flow and force the heart to work harder to send blood to the lungs and the rest of your body.
+A damaged or diseased tricuspid valve can interfere with the proper direction of blood flow.
+The heart must work harder to send blood to the lungs and the rest of the body.